TABLE OF CONTENTS

 - Delete space

 What is a space?

-A space is your tool to create order among all your models, apps and activities.
-You can create as many different spaces as you want and in them you can create models, apps and work with your tasks and activities.
+Space is your tool to create order among all your models, apps, and activities.
+You can create as many different spaces as you want and in them, you can create models and apps and work with your tasks and activities.

-All spaces are separated from each other so that you only see and work with the relevante processes that exist in the space.
+All spaces are separated from each other so that you only see and work with the relevant processes that exist in the space.
 This allows you to divide your work into logical compartments so that you don't have one long list of every single process that you have access to.
-Create spaces for specific processes, projects, business areas or just have one where you can test new processes without mixing them with your live processes.
+Create spaces for specific processes, projects, and business areas, or just have one where you can test new processes without mixing them with your live processes.

-Spaces is a great feature where you can invite users, create groups and administer users and rights.
+Spaces are a great feature where you can invite users, create groups, and administer users and rights.

 Create a new space